-Keep reading to learn more about how to differentiate the two, what treatment options are available, and what you can do to prevent future outbreaks.
+Keep reading to learn more about how to differentiate the two, what treatment options are available, and what you can do to avoid future outbreaks.

 Both pimples and genital herpes appear as clusters of red bumps.
 They may both feel itchy or irritated, and they can both show up on your butt, too.
-But pimples and herpes each have distinct symptoms.
+Pimples and herpes each have distinct symptoms, though.

 Pimples feel firm if you poke or squeeze them.
 They may fill with white pus that turns dark when it’s exposed to the air.
 They may also bleed or leak thick white fluid if they get scratched or irritated.

 Because they develop in your pores, they’ll also seem deeper in the skin.
 They only jut out if they become filled with pus.